UPDATE as of 1-15-14

 transit or commercial authorities, or by a private vendor in the business of transporting persons for compensation or hire.
 The vehicle must have a seating capacity of at least six (6) adults, not including the driver.
 There are no guidelines that specify the maximum capacity of the vehicle.
 The minimum number of adult seats occupied for commuting purposes must be at least half (3) of the adult seating capacity (6) of such vehicle in addition to the driver, or 4 total (3 adult passengers + 1 driver).
 At least 80 percent of the expected mileage use of the vehicle must be for the purpose of transporting personnel in their local commute from residence to their place of employment/duty station.

-Other Incentives: Option Rideshare offers two incentives for vanpools.
-You may only receive one of the two incentives: Commuter Incentives
+a.
+Option Rideshare offers three incentives for vanpools.
+You may only receive one of the three incentives:

-b.
-After riding in a rideshare (carpool, bus, vanpool, etc.), for 3 months, you are eligible to receive $2.00 per day for a total of $180.00 in the form of grocery vouchers.
-Forms must be turned in to the DOL Transportation Officer, Ms. Stephanie Jeffery in Building 565.
-When vouchers arrive, you will be contacted by that office for pick-up.
+(2) After riding in a rideshare (carpool, bus, vanpool, etc.), for 3 months, you are eligible to receive $2.00 per day for a total of $180.00 in the form of grocery vouchers.
+Forms must be turned in to the MTBP POC in Building 988.
+When vouchers arrive, you will be contacted for pick-up.